How To Install Perl Modules

 (For other situations, see the Perl Modules main page.)

-If you need a Perl module installed on your server, the best thing to do may be to simply ask your hosting company to install it.
-However, many hosting companies are unwilling to install Perl modules for their clients.
-Fortunately there's a relatively simple workaround.
+If you need a Perl module installed on your server, the best thing to do is to simply ask your hosting company to install it.
+However, some hosting companies are unwilling to install Perl modules for their clients.
+Fortunately there's a relatively simple workaround that works in many cases.

 You can "install" the Perl module yourself, within your own web space, just for your own CGI scripts.
 To the scripts, this is exactly the same as if the module were installed server-wide.